Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Individuals with fibromyalgia typically have some sort of a triggering event such as a physical, chemical or psychological trauma.
 This could be a car accident or fall, a major infection or exposure to a toxic chemical agent or the loss of a loved one, child abuse, spousal abuse, etc.

 This trauma drives up the HPA axis as it normally should.
 The problem occurs when these individuals are unable to heal and adapt properly.
-Most people are able sleep, heal and adapt to the trauma they experience in life.
-After a few weeks they are much better.
+Most people are able to sleep, heal, and adapt to the trauma they experience in life.
+After a few weeks, they are much better.

 Fibromyalgia occurs when the individual is unable to sleep and heal effectively.
-The poor healing response leads to increased pain sensations and that only drives up the HPA axis even more creating a viscous cycle where the stress response blocks healing and promotes further stress, pain and poor healing (7).
+The poor healing response leads to increased pain sensations and that only drives up the HPA axis even more creating a vicious cycle where the stress response blocks healing and promotes further stress, pain, and poor healing (7).

 The Microbiome and Fibromyalgia: